xaverkapeller/SortedListAdapter/README.md

         .commit();
 ```

-All changes you make will automatically be properly animated!
+All changes you make will automatically be animated in the RecyclerView!

 # Example Project

 You can find a simple example project in this [**GitHub Repository**](https://github.com/Wrdlbrnft/Searchable-RecyclerView-Demo).